-Aaron Sherinian serves as the Vice President of Communications and Public Relations.
+Aaron Sherinian serves as the Chief Communications and Marketing Officer.
 He leads the Foundation’s public relations efforts, media relationships, strategic outreach, and online presence.

 Before joining the UN Foundation, Aaron Sherinian served as Managing Director of Public Affairs for the Millennium Challenge Corporation, a U.S. government development assistance agency administering poverty reduction grants totaling over $7 billion in 40 partner countries.
 In this capacity, he oversaw the agency’s strategic communications portfolio, media relationships, and public relations agenda.

 His professional background includes a decade of service as a Foreign Service Officer for the U.S. Department of State.
 Before returning to Washington, he was Press Attaché at the U.S. Embassy in Quito, Ecuador, where he was responsible for Embassy relations with media outlets and acted as the Ambassador’s communications advisor.

 His diplomatic experience includes a tour as Deputy Political and Economic Chief at the U.S. Embassy in Yerevan, Armenia, where he managed programmatic coordination and outreach for the U.S. government’s annual assistance budget of $90 million.

 He served in the Political and Consular Sections of the U.S. Embassy in Costa Rica and in the Office of Policy Planning under two Assistant Secretaries of State for the Western Hemisphere.
 His experience also includes service at U.S. Missions in Colombia and the Holy See (Vatican).